gnguyen-itm/ignition-edge-iiot-balena/README.md

 #### Hardware

+* This fork is tested with Raspberry PI4
 * Intel NUC or similar (x86 - amd64)
 * USB stick to flash the balenaOS image on the Intel device